Frank Costello

 Frank Costello ([koˈstɛllo]; born Francesco Castiglia [franˈtʃesko kaˈstiʎʎa]; January 26, 1891 – February 18, 1973) was an Italian-American crime boss of the Luciano crime family.

-In 1957, Costello survived an assassination attempt ordered by Vito Genovese and carried out by Vincent Gigante.
-However, the altercation persuaded Costello to relinquish power to Genovese and retire.
-Costello died on February 18, 1973.
+Born in Italy, he moved with his family to the United States as a child.
+As a youth he joined New York City gangs.
+Working with Charlie "Lucky" Luciano, Costello was involved in bootlegging operations during Prohibition.
+In 1929 they joined the National Crime Syndicate.
+From 1937, Costello was acting boss of the Luciano crime family.
+In the 1950s, he spent several years in prison for tax evasion.
+Costello retired in 1957 after he had survived an assassination attempt ordered by Vito Genovese.

 Early life

-Costello was born on January 26, 1891, in Lauropoli, a frazione of the town of Cassano allo Ionio in the province of Cosenza in the Calabria region, Italy.
+Costello was born Francesco Castiglia on January 26, 1891, in Lauropoli, a frazione of the town of Cassano allo Ionio in the province of Cosenza in the Calabria region, Italy.
 In 1895, he boarded a ship to the United States with his mother and his brother Edward to join their father, who had moved to New York City's East Harlem several years earlier and opened a small neighborhood Italian grocery store.

 While Costello was still a boy, his brother introduced him to gang activities.
 At 13, he had become a member of a local gang and started using the name Frankie.
 Costello committed petty crimes and went to jail for assault and robbery in 1908, 1912, and 1917.

-In 1918, he married Lauretta Geigerman, a Jewish woman who was the sister of a close friend.
+On September 22, 1914, Costello married Loretta "Bobbie" Geigerman, a Jewish woman, whose parents had immigrated from Germany.
 That same year, Costello served ten months in jail for carrying a concealed weapon.